-8. Final Pretrial Conference: October 4, 2012 at 4:00 p.m.
+7. Final Pretrial Conference: March 22, 2012 at 4:00 p.m.

+This is a live hearing in the courtroom.
 Lead counsel for each party must appear in person.

 Any deposition that has not been filed with the Clerk of Court by the date of the final pretrial conference shall not be used by any party for any purpose at trial.

-9. Trial: October 15, 2012 at 9:00 a.m.
+8. Trial: March 26, 2012 at 9:00 a.m.

 Trial shall be to a jury of seven and shall be bifurcated.
-The parties estimate that this case will take 2-3 weeks to try.
+The parties estimate that this case will take five days to try.
 Absent further order of this court, the issues to be tried shall be limited to those identified by the parties in their pretrial conference report to the court.
 This case will be tried in an electronically equipped courtroom and the parties shall present their evidence using this equipment.
 Counsel shall ensure the compatibility of any of their personal equipment with the court's system prior to the final pretrial conference or shall forfeit their right to use any personal equipment that is not compatible with the court's system.

-10. Reporting Obligation of Corporate Parties.
+9. Reporting Obligation of Corporate Parties.